ohayon/OWUProximityManager/README.md

 A simple interface to abstract away the `CLLocationManagerDelegate`, `CBPeripheralManagerDelegate`, `CBCentralManagerDelegate` and `CBPeripheralDelegate` spaghetti.

+Suggestions, issues and pull requests are more than welcome.

 ## Sample Project

 To simulate entering a defined region, select Client on one device, **then** select Server on the other.
 As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will fire off `proximityClientDidEnterBeaconRegion` followed by `proximityClientDidRangeBeacon:` and finally `proximityClientDidConnectToServer` which will then call `proximityServerDidConnectToClient` on the Server device.